STUDY JAPANESE ONLINE WITH NATIVES HERE

 Maybe you never thought about it, but we carry a huge amount of bacteria in our shoes.
 To give you an idea, according to a study carried out by the University of Arizona, shoes can accumulate around 421,000 types of bacteria.

-This means that even if you use the best wholesale cleaning products, it's not easy to get rid of them all. and most can cause intestinal problems, diarrhea and vomiting.
+This means that, even if you use the best wholesale cleaning products, it's not easy to get rid of all of them.
+And most can cause intestinal issues, diarrhea, and vomiting.

 Furthermore, some bacteria can lead to pneumonia if not properly treated.
 These problems usually happen when they come in contact with the mouth or an open wound.